nnamon/ctf101-systems-2015/lessonplan.md

 Accessing the CTF101 Scoreboard
 -------------------------------

-To access the CTF101 Scoreboard, please visit ctf.nusgreyhats.org in your browser and sign up for an account.
+To access the CTF101 Scoreboard, please visit (the server has been shut off, please see [this](instructions.md) for instructions on how to host the challenges on your own machine) in your browser and sign up for an account.

 I highly recommending signing up individually instead of in teams.